fechanique/cordova-plugin-fcm/README.md

 }
 ```
 ##How it works
-- 1. You send a push notification to a single device or topic.
+Send a push notification to a single device or topic.
-- 1.a Application is in foreground.
+- 1.a Application is in foreground:
  - The user receives the notification data in the JavaScript callback without notification alert message (this is the normal behaviour of mobile push notifications).
-- 1.b Application is in background.
+- 1.b Application is in background:
- - The user receives the notification message in it's device notification bar.
+ - The user receives the notification message in its device notification bar.
  - The user taps the notification and the application is opened.
  - The user receives the notification data in the JavaScript callback.